Portuguese Food: 26 Traditional Dishes to try in Portugal or at home

 The name ‘Alentejana’ is a place in Portugal, so you might be led to believe that the dish originated there.
 This isn’t the case, though; the dish is thought to have originated in the Algarve region.
 Instead, it was named after Alentejana because of that region’s highly prized black pigs.

 Of course, now, the dish is available all over Portugal.
-If you like seafood and want to try a traditional pork dish as well, it is the perfect Portuguese food to enjoy on an evening.
-Get the full recipe here at Food From Portugal
+If you like seafood and want to try a traditional pork dish as well, it is the perfect Portuguese food to enjoy in the evening.

 21. Ovas